 Readers have inquired: How much to budget for a trip to Europe with kids?
 One big factor is the age of your family members.
 If you have toddlers, the total will be much less because they won’t need a regular meal, and you’ll probably not be able to visit as many tourist spots because little […]

 Whatever your reasons for taking your kids to Europe, there are ways to be there within a budget.
-Taking the kids costs more – in airfare, food, hotels, and activities (I’ll save my dreams of spending an entire quiet day in the Louvre for another lifetime era) – than having my DH as my sole […]
+Taking the kids costs more – in airfare, food, hotels, and activities – than if it was just me and my hubby as my sole globe-hopping partner.
+(I’ll save my dreams of spending an entire quiet day […]

 Notice the logo used for this blog and our website, sleeps5.com.
 The image is of a family of ducks on their way.
 Even before Holly and I constructed our website we consistently utilized a duckling analogy to describe the image of traversing busy sidewalks in big cities with 3 children.
 You know – the mama […]